TengdaHan/TemporalAlignNet/readme.md

 <img src="TAN_teaser.png" width="800">

+### News
+* [22.08.04] Released HTM-370K and HTM-1.2M [here](https://www.robots.ox.ac.uk/~vgg/research/tan/index.html#htm-sentencify), the sentencified version of HowTo100M.
+Thank you for your patience, I'm working on the rest.

 ### TLDR

 * Natural instructional videos (e.g. from YouTube) has the visual-textual alignment problem, that introduces lots of noise and makes them hard to learn.